lisa-gold/meetings_transcript/README.md

 2. Save these files in the directory voice_samples/< speaker_name >.
    - Subfolder speaker_name references the speaker name that will be saved in the database.
    - It has to be unique and without spaces and other special characters.
+   - Use speaker names consistently!
+Don't change them after the first run (subdirectory names and on command run) as they are fixed in the database.
 3. Go to the project root
 4. Activate virtual environment `source venv/bin/activate`
 5. Run `python -m commands.add_sample_record <speaker_name> <file_name.extension>`